Last Updated on October 8, 2024

 Own a German rental property or interested in investing in one?
-Do you want to know more about the property tax deductions available in Germany?
+Would you like to learn more about the property tax deductions available to help reduce your rental income tax in Germany?
 Whether you’re a German resident or nonresident, it’s important to understand the various rental property expenses you may be able to deduct to reduce your tax liability.

 Why?
 Because they do not take advantage of all of the allowable tax deductions in Germany available to landlords.
 Almost no other investment offers more tax advantages than rental real estate, aside from the possibility for consistent income and capital growth.